 Domestic and International Service-Learning

-During the summer, students have the opportunity of experiencing an ETHOS immersion or breakout.
+During the summer, students have the opportunity of experiencing an ETHOS immersion or summer breakout.
 ETHOS immersions are 10-week summer internships centered around work on appropriate technology projects (sophomores and older).
-ETHOS breakouts are 10-day trips, which give a taste of what the immersion has to offer (open to all students).
+ETHOS summer breakouts are 10-day trips, which give a taste of what the immersion has to offer (open to all students).

 Serve our world appropriately.
 Contact us today.